 A. Identification of Exhibits.
 All exhibits must be filed or lodged with the court.
-The court encourages petitioner to file or lodge exhibits using numbers and respondent to file or lodge exhibits using letters.
+The court encourages petitioner to file or lodge's exhibits using numbers must be numbered and the respondent to file or lodge's exhibits using letters. must be lettered.